-Our FS Advisory team supports hundreds of clients with various regulatory and non-regulatory matters.
-Our breadth and depth of expertise gives us a broad perspective on the issues facing the financial services sector.
-We have aggregated insights from our in-house research, client base, the Regulators and professional bodies to support your regulatory considerations and activities.
+Our FS Advisory Services team are working with more than 60 investment and wealth management firms, including platform providers and administrators, as internal auditors and advisors, giving us a broad perspective on the issues facing the sector.
+We have aggregated insights from our in-house research, client base, the Regulators and professional bodies, including the Chartered Institute of Internal Auditors (CIIA), to support your audit plans and activities.